A Different World: Connections to The Cosby Show

 Producer/director Debbie Allen is the real-life sister of Phylicia Rashad.
 Allen made one guest appearance on The Cosby Show, playing an aggressive aerobics instructor who helps Clair slim down for a special occasion.
 Allen appeared in later seasons in a recurring role as Whitley's psychiatrist.
 Dwayne and Whitley also visited the Huxtable home in an episode featuring the revelation that Denise had married and would not return to Hillman.

 A young Kadeem Hardison appeared on The Cosby Show as one of Theo Huxtable's friends in the first-season episode "A Shirt Story", though not playing Dwayne.

 Sinbad also appeared on The Cosby Show as a car salesman in third-season episode "Say Hello to a Good Buy".

 A Hillman alumna by the name of "Louise Sujay" was mentioned on both Cosby and A Different World by Clair Huxtable, Whitley Gilbert and her mother Marion.

 Like Lisa Bonet, Karen Malina White brought her The Cosby Show character to Hillman.
-Charmaine was the best friend of Claire Huxtable's cousin Pam Tucker.
+Charmaine was the best friend of Clair Huxtable's cousin Pam Tucker.
 White's Cosby Show costar Allen Payne turned down an offer to bring his role as Charmaine's boyfriend Lance Rodman to A Different World as a regular during Season 6, preferring instead to pursue a movie career; he and Jada Pinkett Smith starred in the 1994 film Jason's Lyric, which is considered to be a milestone in both their careers.

 Payne appeared in one episode during season five in which Charmaine visits Hillman as a prospective student, bringing Lance along to see if he can gain admission as well.
 When Charmaine arrives at Hillman, she and Lance are maintaining a long-distance relationship and he is mentioned in multiple episodes.
 Lance and Charmaine later break up over the phone.

 Years later, Tempestt Bledsoe (who played Vanessa on Cosby) and Darryl M. Bell (who played Ron on A Different World) became a real-life couple and co-starred on the 2009 Fox Reality Channel series Househusbands of Hollywood.